How Hard Is It for Message-Passing GNNs to Simulate One Weisfeiler-Lehman Color-Refinement Step?: CONGEST, Our Rooted Port-Aware MPGNN, and Proof of Theorem

+We then present several classical CONGEST algorithms and point out that they can still be implemented in the weaker rooted, port-aware MPGNN model.

-The idea behind the \alg{Flood} algorithm is straightforward: Initially, the source node $u$ sends a special token to all its neighbors.
+First, a spanning tree rooted at a node $u$ can be constructed using the \alg{Flood} algorithm in the CONGEST model. \begin{lemma}[cf.\ Chapter 3 of~\cite{peleg2000distributed}, \alg{Flood} Algorithm] There exists a CONGEST algorithm in which a designated node $u \in V$ can construct a spanning tree $T$ rooted at $u$ with depth $\func{depth}(T) = \max_v\set{d_G(u, v)}$ in $\max_v \set{d_G(u, v)} = O(D)$ rounds, where $D$ is the diameter of the graph. \end{lemma} The idea behind the \alg{Flood} algorithm is straightforward.
+Initially, the source node $u$ sends a special token to all its neighbors.
 Each node, upon receiving the token for the first time, stores it and forwards it to its neighbors.
 If a node receives the token again, it discards it and does nothing.

-Additionally, we include the following lemmas, which describe the ability to broadcast and collect messages to and from a designated node. \begin{lemma}[\cite{peleg2000distributed}, \alg{Downcast} Algorithm] There exists a CONGEST algorithm where given $M$ messages (of $\Theta(\log n)$ bits) stored at a designated node $u \in V$, and a spanning tree $T$ rooted at $u$, the messages can be broadcast to other nodes in $O(\func{depth}(T) + M)$ rounds. \end{lemma}

-\begin{lemma}[\cite{peleg2000distributed}, \alg{Upcast} Algorithm] There exists a CONGEST algorithm where given $M$ messages stored at different nodes and a spanning tree $T$ rooted at $u$, the messages can be collected at node $u$ in $O(\func{depth}(T) + M)$ rounds. \end{lemma}
+Note that the round complexity of \alg{Flood} is $O(D)$ and it does not depend on the CONGEST parameters $w$ (the number of words per edge per round) or $p$ (the number of bits per word), since the token can be encoded using a constant number of bits.